What are we looking for in specific?

 The speakers will then be asked to “defend” their theories before a panel of judges for 1-3 minutes.

-For your submission packet, a one-page document describing your theory would be best.
+For your submission packet, a one to three page document describing your theory would be best.

 When and where is it?

 You can submit a hypothesis for multiple shows below.
-In 2016-2017, there are shows in Sydney, San Francisco, Cambridge (US), and London.
+For March 2020, there are shows at Rice University in Houston, TX and at Imperial College in London.

 What format is the event?